King Snake Facts

 Do king snakes make good pets?

 Yes, they are highly regarded and in the top 5 pet snakes for new keepers.
+King snakes are closely relative species to the milk snake.

 - Manageable size.